You have removed several backup archives or have backed up a significant amount of data to the Cloud, but the Storage Usage still displays old values.

 Check the Cloud storage for any incomplete backups: see this article for detailed instructions.
 Incomplete backups are stored to enable Resumable Backup, a technology that allows using the already uploaded data to continue an interrupted backup operation.
 This technology works for disk-level backups only.
 In future releases, Acronis development team is planning to improve this behaviour by enabling all types of archives to be resumable.
 To further improve the usability, we are planning to implement management of incomplete backups from the Backup Management Console directly.

-Wait for 4-6 hours for statistics recalculation.
+Wait for up to 8 hours for statistics recalculation.
 If the numbers do not match after a significant period of time, please contact Acronis Customer Central with a reference to this KB article and screenshots indicating the issue.
 Real-time storage usage statistics will be implemented in future releases.